Online Resource Allocation with Average Budget Constraints: Proof of Lemmas

-generated by the first $\kappa$ rejections minus the one extra acception of $a^{(t)}$.
+generated by the adjustment until time $l$ (which costs buffer of size $a^{(t)}$ and will generate loss of size at most $\max_{i}(r_i/a_i)a^{(t)}$) minus the one extra acception of $a^{(t)}$.

-\subsection{Proof of Lemma \ref{lem:there_is_gap2}}
+\subsection{Proof of Lemma \ref{lem:there_is_gap2_general}}

-We follow the similar streamline in the proof of Lemma \ref{lem:there_is_gap1}.
-We only need to consider two cases at time $t$: (I) $\mix^{(t-1)}$ accepts, $\mix^{(t)}$ rejects; (II) $\mix^{(t-1)}$ rejects, $\mix^{(t)}$ accepts.
+We follow the similar streamline in the proof of Lemma \ref{lem:there_is_gap1_general}.
+We only need to consider two cases at time $t$: (I) $\mix^{(t-1)}$ has $X^{(t)}>0$, $\mix^{(t)}$ rejects; (II) $\mix^{(t-1)}$ has $X^{(t)}<1$, $\mix^{(t)}$ accepts.
 In this case, note that either our policy or the hindsight optimal policy will never reject arrivals with non-positive weights, WLOG we assume $a^{(t)} > 0$.
 For notation brevity, we will hide $\W^T$ in $f(\cdot)$, but keep in mind that $f(\cdot)$ is dependent on the sample path $\W^T$.